Suomen huippumalli haussa season 3: Let the Games Begin (Kilpailu käynnistyy)

 The girls move into the model house then meet Saimi Hoyer at Kamppi for a catwalk lesson.
 Tommi Kilponen gives the girls their challenge and Nina wins with a prize of 40 extra frames for the photo shoot and gets to keep her outfit from Vero Moda.
 The girls are suspended in the air for the photo shoot to show freshness and lightness in their faces for an advert for Subway.

-At panel, Jenna gets best photo of the week for her happiness and freshness.
-Anette and Saara land in the bottom two for their poor photos.
-In the end, Anette is sent home because the judges felt she's just a pretty girl.
+At panel, Jenna gets best photo of the week.
+Anette and Saara land in the bottom two for worse photos.
+In the end, Anette is sent home because the judges felt she was just a pretty girl.